jondavgo/Munchking/README.md

     * Posts can be tapped on to have a more detailed view of the post.
     * Users can filter the posts on their screen by the games they are interested in
     * The posts the user previously viewed are persisted when the app is offline
+    * Users can change their sorting method or view the map
 * Detailed screen
     * Users can comment or like another user's post from the detailed view.
     * Users can view other people's user pages by clicking on their profile images
-* Image screen
-    * Users can tap images in the detailed view to get a closer look at the image and use two fingers to zoom in/out.
 * User screen
     * Users have their own user page that lists their posts
     * Users can log off from inside their own user page